NICVA Staff Privacy Notice

 If you want to change the bank account that your wages are paid into, you should inform the Finance Unit directly.

 - Right to be informed.
-You have the right to know how we use your personal data in clear and transparent language.
+You have the right to know how we use your personal information in clear and transparent language.

 - Right of access.
-You have the right to know and have access to the personal data we hold about you.
+You have the right to know and have access to the personal data we hold about you (more about this below).

 - Right to be forgotten.
 You have the right to have your personal data erased.

 - Right to rectification.
 You have the right to have your personal data corrected where it is inaccurate or incomplete.